Master's Degree Programme in Education and Learning

 You are an eligible applicant for Master’s studies if

-• you have a nationally recognized first cycle degree – usually a Bachelor’s degree – from an accredited institution of higher education,
+• you have a nationally recognized first cycle degree – typically a Bachelor’s degree – from an accredited institution of higher education and (if applicable in the country of the degree) from a nationally accredited degree programme

-• your degree consists of at least 180 ECTS (European credits) or three years of full-time study,
+• your degree corresponds to at least 180 ECTS (European credits) or to three years of full time study

-• your degree gives eligibility to masters level studies in the country where it was issued,
+• your degree gives eligibility to master level studies in the country where it was issued

 Language Requirements